getHarsh/SimpliLearn/README.md

 2. Clone the repository: `git clone https://github.com/getHarsh/SimpliLearn.git`
 3. Pull LFS content: `git lfs pull`

-## MIT License
+## MIT License (Applies to My Code Only)

 Copyright (c) 2025 Harsh

+This license applies **only** to my original code submissions and solutions in this repository, not to any SimpliLearn course materials, problem statements, datasets, or instructional content.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of my code submissions (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.